Camden outlasts Hartsville 43-37 in slugfest

-KELLYETOWN, S.C. – Hartsville High football coach Jeff Calabrese acknowledged his team’s biggest issue through two games this season – including Friday’s 43-27 loss to Camden.
+KELLYETOWN, S.C. – Hartsville High football coach Jeff Calabrese acknowledged his team’s biggest issue through two games this season – including a 43-37 loss Friday to Camden.

 “We are our own worst enemy right now,” Calabrese said.